swengzju/OpenStreetMap-Data-Wrangling/README.md

 This is the project of the course Data Wrangling with MongoDB on Udacity.
+I first thoroughly audit and clean the dataset using Python, converting it from XML to JSON format.
+Then import the cleaned .json file into a MongoDB database to run queries.

 Austin and San Antonio are included in the dataset.